 Tip 2 – Dress for the occasion

-If you’ll be doing something very active like ski touring, mountaineering, or cross country skiing, you’ll be working much harder aerobically and will sweat more than if you’re just hitting the ski lift or the sledding hill.
+If you’ll be doing something very active like ski touring, mountaineering, or cross-country skiing, you’ll be working much harder aerobically and will sweat more than if you’re just hitting the ski lift or the sledding hill.
 For a cold but active adventure, be more careful about your layers and the types of fabrics you wear.
 Don’t overdo what you have on your head and face, and ensure what you do have is breathable.
 Since we’d never encourage you to adventure without a helmet, pick one that has adequate ventilation and preferably one that has controllable ventilation.
-This is the one I use and like:
+The one below is the one I use and like.